wexlfu/The_Paradise_Trap/story.md

 * Meanwhile, Balur and Mana defend Soroyn from Segreth's attempted counterattack.
 * John and Martin fight through the surface inhabitants of Blackbeard's island (drakes/monsters) and essentially break through the back door of his underground base.
 	* Erok will remember this.
+* Baylwa attempts to ambush the Miss Fortune at the Red Isle, but Carewell and Blackbeard destroy her fleet.
+* Soroyn is overrun by Captain Esoas.
+Balur and Mana go into hiding as the earth magic school is destroyed.
+Masuen is forced to abandon the islands.

+## Paradise Regained (Autumn 713 YW)
+*

 ## Carewell Aggression
 * The Carewell Pirates execute a decisive raid on the military base on Ialwas as part of a join operation with Masuen and Erok Blackbeard to reopen trade